 driven [no there’s] – [th] can be perceivable as [v]; the [r’s] in ‘there’s’, with its hard fricative sound, perhaps with some influence of the following [n] in the FS as a stop consonant, provides a sense of [dr] in ‘driven’.

-2. This might indicate pulling over close to the child (if ‘him’ refers to the child).
+2. This can indicate someone (needing to) park closer (if ‘him’ refers to the child).
 Reinwald had been asked what he thinks could have happened.
-There are other possible reversals behind teh forward speech, however, they seem less to address the topic of the case, and seem more to be mental meanderings.
+There are other possible reversals behind the forward speech, however, they seem less to address the topic of the case, and seem more to be mental meanderings.
 I will add these later.